-Want to add more nutrition to your smoothie? here's some other things I've used:
+Want to add more nutrition to your smoothie?
+Here are some other things I've used:

-- 1 scoop Quaker Oatmeal (this thickens up the shake)
+- 1 scoop Quaker oatmeal (this thickens the smoothie)

-Add in as many of these as you like.
+Add as many of these as you like.

-The picture on the right is what it will look like when your finished.
+The picture on the right is what it will look like when you're finished.